 A famous Vegetarian Chef shares a great recipe for Mushrooms as a main course.

 Yotam Ottolenghi’s posts on Chewing The Fat are some of its most popular recipes.
 The British-Israeli-Italian’s story has been told in great detail in some of them, the links to which you’ll find before we get to today’s triumph by Ottolenghi.
 He writes a column for The Guardian newspaper in England called “The New Vegetarian”.
 Today’s recipe is, Ottolenghi wrote, “My ideal solace for a gloomy winter night”.
-Talk about cutting it close to the edge.
-Nevertheless, this is so good, you might want to expand its season just a bit.
+I don’t think this wonderful dish is a bit out of place on a Spring menu regardless of whether it’s gloomy or not.
+This is so good, you’ll want to expand its season.
 This truly is vegetarian.
 There’s no sneaking in some beef stock to up the robust quality of the dish.
-It relies on the meaty quality of an array of mushrooms, the extra flavor of reconstituted dried porcinis and a vegetable stock made from a standard mirepoix.
+It relies on the meaty quality of an array of mushrooms, the extra flavor of reconstituted dried porcinis, and a vegetable stock made from a standard mirepoix.
 You could, of course, cheat and use a premade Vegetable stock but, if you run into Ottolenghi, don’t tell him I told you that.

 Croutons so golden and delicious, you may have to control yourself to get them on the plate.